kw1234/CategoriesProductsAPI/README.md

 - Schema of a Product
 '''
 {
-  _id: String,
+  _id: String, //added on insertion by MongoDB
-  productId: String,
   name: String,
-  price: int,
+  price: Double,
   categories: Array[]
 }
 '''